-Spring Water means Groundwater that flows in response to potentiometric pressure (i.e., pressure head), that is higher than the Ground Surface, allowing Water to flow freely onto the land surface as naturally occurring seeps or Springs.
+Spring Water is defined as groundwater that flows in response to potentiometric pressure (i.e., pressure head), that is higher than the ground surface, allowing water to flow freely onto the land surface as naturally occurring seeps or springs.

-Surface Water or Water Bodies means Water above the surface of the land, including lakes, rivers, streams, ponds, wetlands, floodWater, runoff, and similar surficial Water Bodies.
+Surface Water or Water Bodies means Water above the surface of the land, including lakes, rivers, streams, ponds, wetlands, floodwater, runoff, and similar surficial water bodies.

-Storativity means the volume of Groundwater an Aquifer releases from or takes into storage per unit surface area of the Aquifer per unit change in head.
+Storativity means the volume of Groundwater an aquifer releases from or takes into storage per unit surface area of the aquifer per unit change in head.